medusajs/workflow-examples/erp-to-wms/README.md

 The Purchase Order from the ERP comes with an expected restock date for the order lines.

-We want to use this property in a subsequent step, so we extract it from the Purchase Order using an inline transformer [INSERT LINK]:
+We want to use this property in a subsequent step, so we extract it from the Purchase Order using an inline [transformer](https://docs.medusajs.com/references/workflows/transform):

 ```ts
 createWorkflow("confirm-purchase-order", function (input) {